2026 United States House of Representatives elections in Montana

 The 2026 United States House of Representatives elections in Montana will be held on November 3, 2026, to elect the two U.S. representatives from the state of Montana, one from each of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections took place on June 2, 2026.

 District 1

+The 1st district is based in western Montana, including Missoula, Bozeman, Butte, and Kalispell.
 The incumbent is Republican Ryan Zinke, who was re-elected with 52.3% of the vote in 2024.
+On March 2, 2026, Zinke announced that he would retire once his present term ends.